MaxSpur/unity-vr-et-workshop/docs/2-vr-interaction.md

 ![VR first run](2-vr-interaction/5-running-vr.png "Brave New World")

+## Interacting with objects in VR

+Nice as that may be, we want more.
+Let's add some objects to interact with.

 ### Adding objects

-Nice as that may be, we want more.
 Stop the game and start by adding a floor.

 As before with the cube, right-click somewhere in the hierarchy, select `3D Object`, and then find `Plane`.
 This will create a flat surface in the middle of our environment.
-Make sure it's at the origin (Position: `X=0, Y=0, Z=0`) and not rotated, and adjust its scale to `X=0.3, Y=1, Z=0.3`.
+Make sure it's at the origin (Position: `X=0, Y=0, Z=0`) and not rotated, and adjust its scale to `X=0.5, Y=1, Z=0.5`.

+Add a __cylinder__ the same way and place it at `X=1.2, Y=0.55, Z=0.5` with a scale of `0.5, 0.5, 0.5`.

-Create a new __cube__ the same way and scale it to `X=0.15, Y=0.15, Z=0.15`.
+Create a new __cube__ and scale it to `0.15, 0.15, 0.15`.
 Copy it by right-clicking on it and selecting `Duplicate` — the new one will automatically be named `Cube (1)`, which you can keep or rename to your liking, e.g. `Left Cube` and `Right Cube`.

 ### Tying objects to VR controllers